handong0123/tensorflow_deploy/README.md

-#### schedule
+#### Schedule

-Completed preliminary development, not yet tested
+Complete initial development and complete the test

-If you have a good idea, please contact handong970123@gmail.com
+If you have a good idea, please contact handong970123@gmail.com or create issus